 Large-print gallery guides and floor plans are available at the front desk and in Art Venture.
 Touch plate replicas of several pieces of the permanent collection available in Art Venture.
 An art history activity with a multi-sensory guide is available upon request in Art Venture.

 Visual Descriptions — A docent can provide visual description during tours if requested three weeks prior the visit.
 The Taubman Museum of Art is collaborating with Voices of the Blue Ridge to bring multi-sensory programming to the museum.

-Guide dogs are welcome.
+Service animals are welcome.